elysiajs/documentation/docs/life-cycle/on-response.md

 - Logging and analytics

 ## Example
-Below is an example of using the before handle to check for user sign-in.
+Below is an example of using the response handle to check for user sign-in.

 ```typescript
 import { Elysia } from '../src'